Over 1 day

 - Using a drill, screw the two outermost slats to one another.
-You may need to move the support later in the construction.
+(You may need to move the support flat later in the construction.)

-- Screw the two end table supports to the slats with No. 8, 4-inch deck screws.
+- Screw both end table supports to the slats with 3 1/2-inch screws.

-- Attach the center table support to the slats with No. 8, 2 1/2-inch deck screws.
+- Attach the center table support to the slats with 2-1/2-inch screws.

-- Counter bore a hole for a washer and nut.
+- Drill a hole for a washer and nut.

 - Drill clearance holes the same diameter as the bolt shanks.

-- Miter-cut the ends of the bench supports to 60-degree angles.
+- Miter-cut both ends of the bench supports to 60-degree angles.

 - Drill holes on the outside face of each leg to clamp the bench supports to the legs.